 You want to preheat your oven to 425°F (218°C).

-Then, take your mini muffin pan.
-Then, grease each cup generously with melted butter or baking spray.
+Then, take your mini muffin pan for lava cakes.
+Grease each cup generously with melted butter or baking spray.

 I’d also suggest you try cocoa powder dust inside each slot so the cakes release easily and don’t stick.